Asian Geckos and How To Control Them

 An even more interesting species, the Chameleon Gecko, make some loud squeaking noises from its tail.
 In Queensland, we can find 60 species of native geckos and one invader, the Asian House Gecko.
 And now we will discuss more Asian Geckos and how to control them.

 Also known as the “Pacific house gecko” or the “house lizard”, the Asian House Gecko is part of the Gekkonidae family.
 As the name suggests, this species comes from Asia and it has spread across the world through ships and cargos, mostly in the tropical and subtropical areas.
-It feeds with insects and spiders and it can thrive in the cities, hunting during the night on walls and other hard surfaces.
+It feeds on insects and spiders and it can thrive in the cities, hunting during the night on walls and other hard surfaces.

 In Brisbane, it was first recorded in 1983 near shipping wharves and it had expanded ever since, competing and even replacing the native gecko species.
 They are well suited to tropical and sub-tropical climates, and studies are showing that they will continue to spread in Australia.